StackVista/stackstate-docs/setup/agent/agent-proxy.md

 {% endtab %}

 {% tab title="Docker" %}
-To configure a proxy for an Agent running in a Docker container, use one of the commands below to pass the required environment variables when starting StackState Agent.
+To configure a proxy for an Agent running in a Docker container, use one of the commands below to pass the required environment variables when starting Rancher Observability Agent.

 **Single container**